Juneo-io/juneogo/vms/platformvm/docs/subnets.md

-# Supernets
+# Subnets

-The Avalanche network consists of the Primary Network and a collection of sub-networks (supernets).
+The Avalanche network consists of the Primary Network and a collection of sub-networks (subnets).

-## Supernet Creation
+## Subnet Creation

-Supernets are created by issuing a *CreateSupernetTx*.
-After a *CreateSupernetTx* is accepted, a new supernet will exist with the *SupernetID* equal to the *TxID* of the *CreateSupernetTx*.
-The *CreateSupernetTx* creates a permissioned supernet.
-The *Owner* field in *CreateSupernetTx* specifies who can modify the state of the supernet.
+Subnets are created by issuing a *CreateSubnetTx*.
+After a *CreateSubnetTx* is accepted, a new subnet will exist with the *SubnetID* equal to the *TxID* of the *CreateSubnetTx*.
+The *CreateSubnetTx* creates a permissioned subnet.
+The *Owner* field in *CreateSubnetTx* specifies who can modify the state of the subnet.

-## Permissioned Supernets
+## Permissioned Subnets

-A permissioned supernet can be modified by a few different transactions.
+A permissioned subnet can be modified by a few different transactions.

 - CreateChainTx
-  - Creates a new chain that will be validated by all validators of the supernet.
+  - Creates a new chain that will be validated by all validators of the subnet.
-- AddSupernetValidatorTx
+- AddSubnetValidatorTx
-  - Adds a new validator to the supernet with the specified *StartTime*, *EndTime*, and *Weight*.
+  - Adds a new validator to the subnet with the specified *StartTime*, *EndTime*, and *Weight*.
-- RemoveSupernetValidatorTx
+- RemoveSubnetValidatorTx
-  - Removes a validator from the supernet.
+  - Removes a validator from the subnet.
-- TransformSupernetTx
+- TransformSubnetTx
-  - Converts the permissioned supernet into a permissionless supernet.
+  - Converts the permissioned subnet into a permissionless subnet.
   - Specifies all of the staking parameters.
     - AVAX is not allowed to be used as a staking token.
-In general, it is not advisable to have multiple supernets using the same staking token.
+In general, it is not advisable to have multiple subnets using the same staking token.
-  - After becoming a permissionless supernet, previously added permissioned validators will remain to finish their staking period.
+  - After becoming a permissionless subnet, previously added permissioned validators will remain to finish their staking period.
-  - No more chains will be able to be added to the supernet.
+  - No more chains will be able to be added to the subnet.

-### Permissionless Supernets
+### Permissionless Subnets

-Currently, nothing can be performed on a permissionless supernet.
+Currently, nothing can be performed on a permissionless subnet.